-Single level analysis insufficiently addresses the problem Due to the complex nature of the NASA socio-technical system, new techniques for analyzing the problem need to be developed.
+Due to the complex nature of the NASA socio-technical system, new techniques for analyzing the problem need to be developed.
 Subsystems analysis and a reductionist approach will only partially address the problem.
-Although analysis of each unit is important the scope needs to include the complex relations and interdependencies that exist in the NASA overall program structure.
+Although analysis of each unit is important the scope needs to include the complex relations and interdependencies that exist in NASA's overall program structure.
 Likewise, analysis only at the system level will be incomplete.
 The emergent higher level organizational practices can only be understood by taking the lower level interactions into account.

-Dynamic Network Analysis: a multi-level approach
+2. Dynamic Network Analysis: a multi-level approach

 To understand the emergent organizational dynamics we need to understand the basic network evolutionary processes.
-Dynamic network analysis combines multi-level, multi-mode social network analysis with cognitive science and multi-agent simulation to provide a methodology for modeling the dynamics of complex and adaptive socio-technical systems.
+Dynamic network analysis combines multi-level, multimode, multi-link social network analysis with cognitive science and multi-agent simulation to provide a methodology for modeling the dynamics of complex and adaptive socio-technical systems.
 The basic interactive processes of the sub-systems are modeled to produce emergent system-level behavior.
 Analysis occurs at all appropriate levels.
 The two advances enabling dynamic network analysis are the MetaMatrix and multi-agent network modeling.